abpframework/abp/docs/en/framework/ui/angular/how-replaceable-components-work-with-extensions.md

 @NgModule({
   declarations: [MyRolesComponent],
-  imports: [SharedModule, UiExtensionsModule, PermissionManagementModule],
+  imports: [SharedModule, ExtensionsModule, PermissionManagementModule],
   exports: [MyRolesComponent],
 })
 export class MyRolesModule {}
 ```

-- `UiExtensionsModule` imported to be able to use the extension components in your component.
+- `ExtensionsModule` imported to be able to use the extension components in your component.
 - `PermissionManagementModule` imported to be able to use the `abp-permission-*management` in your component.

 As the last step, it is needs to be replaced the `RolesComponent` with the `MyRolesComponent`.
 Open the `app.component.ts` and modify its content as shown below: